dimitris-c/AudioStreaming/README.md

 ### Adding custom frame filter for recording and observation of audio data

-`AudioStreaming` allow for custom frame fliters to be added so that recording or other observation for audio that's playing.
+`AudioStreaming` allow for custom frame filters to be added so that recording or other observation for audio that's playing.

 You add a frame filter by using the `AudioPlayer`'s property `frameFiltering`.